complexlogic/rsgain/README.md

 wget https://github.com/complexlogic/rsgain/releases/download/v3.0.1/rsgain_3.0.1_amd64.deb
 sudo apt install ./rsgain_3.0.1_amd64.deb
 ```
-This package contains a staticly linked taglib version 1.12, which is needed to avoid a very critical bug that corrupted Ogg files in 1.11, which is the current version in the Debian/Ubuntu repos.
+This package contains a statically linked taglib version 1.12, which is needed to avoid a very critical bug that corrupted Ogg files in 1.11, which is the current version in the Debian/Ubuntu repos.
 It is strongly recommended for Debian/Ubuntu users to install this package instead of build from source.

 #### Arch/Manjaro
 There is an AUR package [rsgain-git](https://aur.archlinux.org/packages/rsgain-git) based on the current `master` (which is relatively stable).
 You can easily install it with an AUR helper such as yay: